 Frequently Asked Questions on Homelessness in Oceanside

 What is the City doing?

 - Apartment Complex for Homeless Oceanside Residents: On June 16, 2021, the City Council committed $3.5 million and 59 section 8 housing vouchers towards a 60-unit affordable housing development to be built on Greenbrier Drive.
 Details

 - Homeless Shelter: At its June 30, 2021 workshop, the City Council received presentations by two potential operators for a future homeless shelter to be located at 3131 Oceanside Boulevard and selected San Diego Rescue Mission as the shelter operator.
+The shelter site will undergo renovations and is anticipated to open in 2022.
 Details

 - Homeless Outreach Teams: The City funds two Oceanside Police Department Homeless Outreach Teams that travel with Social Workers to provide assistance to people experiencing homelessness.
 Often, it takes many contacts with the same individual to build trust before they will accept help.
 Measure X helps fund this effort.
 More Information on Homeless Outreach Team